Nemmen/comm-fire/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+To Run this app follow the steps bellow->
+--> Step 1.
+Clone this Repository on yout local folder --> Step 2.
+Open the app folder through the terminal and navigate to the main app folder via cd/folder-name --> Step 3.
+Use the command "npm install" or "npm i" to initialise the project --> Step 4.
+After the node modules are installed, use "npm start" or "npm run start" to start the project.

 ## Available Scripts

 In the project directory, you can run:
+###
 ### `npm start`

 Runs the app in the development mode.\